microsoft/service-fabric/release_notes/Deprecated/RemotingV1.md

 # Service Fabric Remoting V1 Deprecation Strategy

-The V1 version of Service Fabric Remoting protocol uses BinaryFormatter for message serialization.
-BinaryFormatter relies on type information embedded in the serialized data during deserialization, which allows an attacker to make deserializer execute arbitrary code and is inherently unsafe.
+The V1 version of Service Fabric Remoting protocol uses BinaryFormatter for message and exception serialization.
+Because BinaryFormatter relies on type information embedded in the serialized data during deserialization, this allows an attacker to make deserializer execute arbitrary code and is inherently unsafe.
 The BinaryFormatter APIs were marked obsolete in .NET 5 and removed from .NET 9.
 For details see [BinaryFormatter Obsoletion Strategy](https://github.com/dotnet/designs/blob/main/accepted/2020/better-obsoletion/binaryformatter-obsoletion.md).

-The V1 version of the Remoting protocol is deprecated.
-Services should migrate to the V2_1 version of the Remoting protocol, which uses the DataContractSerializer for message serialization and allows using DataContratSerializer for exception serialization.
+The V1 version of the Remoting protocol has been deprecated.
+Services should migrate to the V2_1 version of the Remoting protocol, which uses
+DataContractSerializer for message serialization and allows using DataContratSerializer for exception serialization.
+Note that any protocol change in a distributed system requires multi-stage rollouts where new version listeners are enabled on all nodes first, then clients are switched to the new version, and finally old version listeners are removed.

-## Upgrade from V1 to V2_1
+## How to upgrade Remoting to V2_1
 - [Upgrade server and client applications to remoting V2_1](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-communication-remoting#upgrade-from-remoting-v1-to-remoting-v2-interface-compatible)
 - [Switch exception serialization from BinaryFormatter to DataContractSerializer](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-exception-serialization#enable-data-contract-serialization-for-remoting-exceptions)